anepoti71/silent-threshold-encryption/README.md

 2. **Run Your Own Multi-Party Ceremony**:
    - Use the `trusted_setup` module with multiple independent participants
-   - Each participant must use `getrandom` or equivalent OS entropy
+   - Each participant must use `OsRng` or equivalent cryptographically secure RNG
    - Each participant must destroy their secret τ after contributing (ideally using secure erasure)
    - Publish transcripts publicly for transparency
    - Implement full pairing-based verification (see module documentation)